lynnfaraday/aresmush.com/tutorials/code/add-cmd/help-file.md

 All commands need a help file.
 It's useful to make the helpfile first because it lets you think about what the commands are actually supposed to do _before_ you code them.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** In this tutorial, we're going to start by creating the final file, and then take it apart to see how it all goes together.
+{% include note.html content="In this tutorial, we're going to start by creating the final file, and then take it apart to see how it all goes together." %}

 ## Create the Help File